Farhana Yamin: Career

 She has been an academic teaching climate change law and policy for a number of courses at SOAS University of London, Kings College and University of Sussex.
-She was a Visiting Professor at University College London from 2013 - 2018.
+She was a visiting professor at University College London from 2013 - 2018.

 She left CIFF to focus full-time on the climate negotiations from 2013 onwards to ensure the global community created an ambitious outcome under the Durban Platform which set up the Paris Agreement negotiations in 2016.
 Yamin worked as a strategist and negotiator for the Marshall Islands from 2013 - 2018, a period that covered the Paris negotiations and its entry into force which was led by the High Ambition Coalition.

 The highlight of Yamin's work as a strategist and coalition builder is the inclusion of the goal of net zero emissions by 2050 in the Paris Agreement.
 She is widely credited with coming up with the idea of getting a long term "north star" or directional goal that is practical and actionable.
 She set up Track 0 in 2014 to help coordinate an international campaign that worked behind the scenes with negotiators as well as with NGOs and think tanks.

-From 2017–2018, Yamin undertook research examining the role of lawyers and the use of increased climate litigation in raising ambition.
+From 2017 to 2018, Yamin undertook research examining the role of lawyers and the use of increased climate litigation in raising ambition.
 She became frustrated with mainstream climate politics believing more radical actions, framings and tactics such as non-violent direct action were necessary.

 Yamin joined Extinction Rebellion in November 2018.
 She was one of the Coordinators of its Strategy team in early 2019 and also Coordinator of XR's Political Team until 2020 when she stepped back from Extinction Rebellion due to disagreements with other leaders.
 She has taken part in many of their protests, including one where she glued herself to Shell's London offices.

 Yamin is currently a Senior Associate at the UK think tank company Systemiq and an Associate Fellow at Chatham House.
 She is also a Fellow of the Royal Society of Arts (FRSA).

 She is working as a Coordinator of Camden's Think and Do Community Climate and Eco Action pop up.
 This is an experimental project set up with the support of Camden Council, citizens and community groups to forge a prototype of a new kind of movement of "thinkers and doers" unifying everyone working on climate, social and ecological justice to create radical, collaborative solutions that work locally and can spread nationally and globally.